-For shunt trip use with an auto-reset ground fault sensor, when a fault over the sensor trip point is detected, the sensor contact closes the circuit to the shunt solenoid.
+For shunt trip use with an auto-reset ground fault relay, when a fault over the relay trip point is detected, the relay contact closes the circuit to the shunt solenoid.
 As in other cases, after the cause of the fault is determined and mitigated, the breaker will need to be reset by hand.
-Since the power to the monitored load is completely turned off, and the only way to restore power is to reset the circuit breaker, using a shunt trip accessory effectively transforms an automatically resetting sensor into a latching device.
-Even if the cause of the fault is removed from the load and the sensor remains powered from an isolated source (which is highly recommended for all installations), the load cannot be energized until the breaker is reset (Fig. 4).
+Since the power to the monitored load is completely turned off, and the only way to restore power is to reset the circuit breaker, using a shunt trip accessory effectively transforms an automatically resetting relay into a latching device.
+Even if the cause of the fault is removed from the load and the relay remains powered from an isolated source (which is highly recommended for all installations), the load cannot be energized until the breaker is reset (Fig. 4).

-A latching output sensor, like the auto-reset models, is typically equipped with a test button integral to the sensor.
-Two additional terminals allow attachment of an external contact, usually a button mounted to the enclosure door, enabling the sensor to be reset after a fault is detected without opening the panel.
-At least one manufacturer’s sensors provide capacity to install several reset buttons, allowing the sensor to be reset from multiple locations.
+A latching output relay, like the auto-reset models, is typically equipped with a test button integral to the relay.
+Two additional terminals allow attachment of an external contact, usually a button mounted to the enclosure door, enabling the relay to be reset after a fault is detected without opening the panel.
+At least one manufacturer’s relays provide capacity to install several reset buttons, allowing the relay to be reset from multiple locations.

-Manufacturers offer both normally energized and normally de-energized versions of auto-reset ground fault sensors.
+Manufacturers offer both normally energized and normally de-energized versions of auto-reset ground fault relays.
 The more common of the two is normally de-energized, in which the output, whether solid-state or electromechanical relay, does not change state unless there is a fault to ground exceeding the trip point.
 The normally energized version is sometimes referred to as fail-safe.
-With this type of sensor, the output changes state when the sensor is first powered.
-The output returns to normal or shelf-state”condition when one of two things occur: (1) The fault current sensed exceeds the trip point or, (2) The power to the sensor is removed.
+With this type of relay, the output changes state when the relay is first powered.
+The output returns to normal or shelf-state condition when one of two things occur: (1) The fault current sensed exceeds the trip point or, (2) The power to the relay is removed.

-If a designer selected a normally open, normally energized solid-state output model to open the circuit powering a contactor coil, then the output contact would be open at shelf state and closed when the monitored circuit is not passing current to ground and the sensor is energized.
-If the sensor power is interrupted, or the monitored load passed current to ground over the trip point, the sensor output will open, turning off the monitored load.
-This should be quite clear that the monitored circuit might not energize if the sensor did not see power first, as energizing the sensor closes the output contact.
-More commonly the sensor selection would be normally closed, normally de-energized (solid-state) with the contact opening only when current over the trip point passes to ground.
+If a designer selected a normally open, normally energized solid-state output model to open the circuit powering a contactor coil, then the output contact would be open at shelf state and closed when the monitored circuit is not passing current to ground and the relay is energized.
+If the relay power is interrupted, or the monitored load passed current to ground over the trip point, the relay output will open, turning off the monitored load.
+This should be quite clear that the monitored circuit might not energize if the relay did not see power first, as energizing the relay closes the output contact.
+More commonly the relay selection would be normally closed, normally de-energized (solid-state) with the contact opening only when current over the trip point passes to ground.

 With electromechanical relay outputs, the operation is the same.
-In normally energized versions, the output relay is energized with sensor power applied so that the contacts change state when the sensor has power.
-The relay will then return to shelf state when there is a loss of power to the sensor or the fault current exceeds the trip point.
+In normally energized versions, the output relay is energized with relay power applied so that the contacts change state when the relay has power.
+The relay will then return to shelf state when there is a loss of power to the relay or the fault current exceeds the trip point.
 (Fig. 5)

-Another feature that should be addressed in the design of the control system is that auto reset means that if the fault current that trips the sensor is removed or drops below the magnitude of the setpoint, the sensor output will again return to the original or prior-to-fault condition.
-It is recommended that when the sensor output is used to control a contactor, a three-wire wiring method is used, like a standard momentary motor start/stop button setup, so the contactor must be re-engaged after the sensor trips.
-Alternatively, a latching output version of the sensor is selected.
+Another feature that should be addressed in the design of the control system is that auto reset means that if the fault current that trips the relay is removed or drops below the magnitude of the setpoint, the relay output will again return to the original or prior-to-fault condition.
+It is recommended that when the relay output is used to control a contactor, a three-wire wiring method is used, like a standard momentary motor start/stop button setup, so the contactor must be re-engaged after the relay trips.
+Alternatively, a latching output version of the relay is selected.
 In some code jurisdictions a contactor might not be considered a circuit disconnect.
 The local inspector, specifier or governing agency has the final say.

 As an example, visualize a machine that produces silicon wafers used to make electronic components.
 There are several heating elements used to warm water and chemical wash processes, and there are several motors for product positioning as well as transformers adjusting voltage levels for various process controls.
-If the motor and transformer loads are monitored for faults individually, and the heating elements are also monitored with separate sensors, the sensors can be set to trip at relatively low levels.
-Hovever, if a single sensor is used to protect all loads, the trip point will likely need to be set much higher, hence reducing the protection level of each piece of equipment.
+If the motor and transformer loads are monitored for faults individually, and the heating elements are also monitored with separate relays, the relays can be set to trip at relatively low levels.
+However, if a single relay is used to protect all loads, the trip point will likely need to be set much higher, hence reducing the protection level of each piece of equipment.